 If you decide to participate, the information you provide will remain completely anonymous.

 Special Instructions to Researchers Employing Questionnaires, Surveys and Interviews

-While most research surveys do not require full IRB review, they still must be reported to the Institutional Review Board via a Request for Ethical Review of Research on Human Subjects application.
+While most research surveys do not require full IRB review, they still must be reported to the Institutional Review Board via an IRB Application Form (DOC).
 Researchers who have developed a final version of their research instrument must include a copy of the instrument with their application.
 Researchers who are in the process of developing a survey instrument may still apply for exemption; however, they must submit the instrument to the IRB when it becomes available.
 In the special case of research employing open ended interviewing (such as ethnographies, anthropological/sociological field studies, comparative psychological case studies or focus groups), the researcher must inform the IRB of the topics of investigation and provide a list of research questions.